textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 For example, ‘the really large code block’ or ‘only copy the lines between x and y’ are bloated ways of writing ‘the large code block’ and ‘copy the lines between x and y’.
 There’s no loss of meaning or  instruction by dropping the needless adverbs, and it reads a lot better too.

 **Question every use of "that" and "just”**.
 It's easy to abuse both words.
 Every time you use ‘that’ or ‘just’ in a sentence, read the sentence without using the words and see if it still makes sense.
 Most of the time it will.
 If it does, leave the words out.
-(A lot of teachers of English as a second language have lead too many minds astray here, unfortunately.
-It’s time to reabilitate.)

-**Avoid over use of adverbs, idioms, and other partial clauses at the beginnings or endings of sentences**.
-The excessive use of things like ’meanwhile’, ’on the other hand’, ‘however’, ’in other words’, ‘nevertheless’, and so forth can get bore a reader quickly.
-This doesn't mean never use them, but if you're using them regularly in every paragraph, then it's too much.
-Rewrite the sentences more concisely without need for the clause breaks.
+**Avoid overuse of adverbs, idioms, and other partial clauses at the beginnings or endings of sentences**.
+Excessive use of ’meanwhile’, ’on the other hand’, ‘however’, ’in other words’, ‘nevertheless’, and so forth can bore a reader quickly.
+This doesn't mean never use them, but if you're using them regularly, in every paragraph, it's too much.
+Rewrite the sentences more concisely without the clauses.

 **Cut any words until you can’t**.
 This is not always the best advice for descriptive, persuasive, and narrative writing, but it’s absolutely solid advice for expository writing, and that’s what typ of writing documentation is.
 Every word provides value and clarity, or delete it out.

 **Break long, multi-clause sentences into multiple shorter sentences**.
 Again, not always good advice for other types of writing, but for expository like documentation, it’s generally a good idea.
 Careful, though, sometimes a single longer sentence can read more smoothly if it's free of needless word bloat.
-Multiple shorter sentences doesn't mean result in choppy stilted reading.
+Having multiple shorter sentences does not mean end up having choppy, stilted reading.
 Use your best judgement.

 ### Grammar and spelling traps